Take a look at the first paragraph of an article someone submitted to one of my other blogs:

 I tried to figure out a good way to keep it, but accurate language ought to trump colorful phrases.

 To be or not to be?
-Use to be only when it best conveys your meaning.
+Use some form of to be only when it best conveys your meaning.
 Overuse practically guarantees vague prose springing from careless thinking.
 And no one will want to keep reading.Google+